rssoftwareab/arrigo-support/docs/theme_arrigo.md

 Make sure your images are located in the "images" folder (`Program Files\Arrigo\Arrigo Local\Frontend\images`).
 Normal graphics formats are supported such as jpg, png, svg.

-Make sure the name field is set to "splash" and that the path to the images are included.

 Change `theme.json ` in `theme` folder as follows:

 ```